by Cynthia M. Johnson, MA

 Peritonsillar abscess is a pocket of pus.
 It happens on one side of the throat.

 The abscess is caused by a bacteria.
 It is usually a complication of another illness such as strep throat.

-It is more common in males and people aged 20-40 years old.
+This problem is more common in males and people aged 20 to 40 years of age.

 American Academy of Otolaryngology—Head, and Neck Surgery

 Family Doctor—American Academy of Family Physicians

 Peritonsillar abscess.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/peritonsillar-abscess.
 Accessed August 16, 2021.